Frequently Asked Questions

-You can request an in-room visit from one of your Residential Computing Consultants (www.princeton.edu/rcc).
-RCCs are fellow students the University has hired and trained to make your computing life easier.
-The OIT Help Desk is available around the clock, seven days a week for consultation via telephone, e-mail, Twitter and interactive chat (258-HELP, firstname.lastname@example.org, @puoitsoc, www.princeton.edu/helpdesk).
+You can request an in-room visit from one of your student technology consultants (www.princeton.edu/stc).
+STCs are fellow students the University has hired and trained to make your computing life easier.
+The OIT Help Desk is available around the clock, seven days a week for consultation via telephone, email, Twitter, and interactive chat (258-HELP, firstname.lastname@example.org, @puoitsoc, www.princeton.edu/helpdesk).
 The OIT Solutions Center at the Frist Campus Center can help with all your computing needs, from problem diagnosis to computer software and accessory purchases; see www.princeton.edu/solutionscenter.
-For complete information about the resources available to you -- including information about purchasing a computer if you need to -- see the OIT home page (www.princeton.edu/oit).
+For complete information about the resources available to you -- including information about purchasing a computer if you need to -- see the OIT student web pages (www.princeton.edu/oit/students).

 Lectures and precepts not only provide factual and critical information but also are extremely important in indicating approaches to further study of the material on your own.
 Be sure to take notes.
 It is true that in many cases your presence at a large lecture might not be missed, while in a precept your absence is much more apparent.
 Nonetheless, all academic exercises are important parts of the curriculum.
 Borrowing someone's lecture notes, besides being an imposition, can be risky.
 The person from whom you borrow notes may not have caught the main points of the lecture, and you certainly will miss altogether the subtle asides from the lecture that add depth to the material.
 Lecture notes from others do not capture slides or other visual aids used by professors either.
 If you have to miss a class or precept due to a University-sponsored activity, notify your instructor ahead of time.
 If your absence is due to illness, contact your instructors or ask your residential college dean or director of studies to do so.
 In no case should you miss classes or precepts without an explanation.
 In many courses, attendance, particularly in precepts, is weighed heavily in assigning a grade.

-10. My faculty adviser is not in my main field of interest.
-How can he or she help me?
+8. My faculty adviser is not in my main field of interest.
+How can my adviser help me?

-Each year an effort is made to recruit approximately 90 faculty advisers from a broad range of departments.
+Each year we recruit faculty advisers from a broad range of departments.
 The faculty advisers are distributed among the residential colleges and then matched, as much as possible, with first-year students whose interests appear to be in the same general area.
-With an entering class as diverse as that which enters Princeton each year, it is not always possible to match advisers with advisees’ interests specifically.
-A faculty adviser’s role is to help you plan a sound program of study for your first two years.
+With an entering class as diverse as that which enters Princeton each year, it is not always possible to match advisers with advisees' interests specifically.
+A faculty adviser's role is to help you plan a sound program of study for your first two years.
 Advisers have a feel for balancing workloads, exploring new areas, and fulfilling requirements.
 Most important, you can bounce ideas off your adviser, for most advising is actually listening.
-Your adviser probably does not know the specific requirements for many fields of concentration, nor should he or she be expected to do so.
+Your adviser probably does not know the specific requirements for many fields of concentration, nor should they be expected to do so.
 That is the role of faculty members in those departments, particularly the departmental representative (see question 22).
 Remember, you can always get advice from your PAA, your RCA, or your RGS.